keatura/my-ordinary-vault-md/TTRPG/world of darkness/Hunter; the Reckoning/Sessions/Timeskip Notes.md

 -Wolfie starts to "hang out" with Nikita more after she gets out of the Hospital, eventually starts to stay at Nikita's house -they all watch starship troopers
 -Wolfie learns how to use a gun
--Jessie becomes a devout Christain
+-Jessie becomes a devout Christian
 -Does more art for the Church
 -Tries to find friends within the Church, especially the pastor he made holy water in front of -Jessie has cat